Álvaro Obregón

-Obregón's presidency was the first stable presidency since the Revolution began in 1910.
-He oversaw massive educational reform, the flourishing of Mexican muralism, moderate land reform, and labor laws sponsored by the increasingly powerful Regional Confederation of Mexican Workers.
+Obregón's presidency saw educational reform, the flourishing of Mexican muralism, moderate land reform, and labor laws sponsored by the increasingly powerful Regional Confederation of Mexican Workers.
 In August 1923, he signed the Bucareli Treaty that clarified the rights of the Mexican government and U.S. oil interests and brought U.S. diplomatic recognition to his government.
 In 1923–24, Obregón's finance minister, Adolfo de la Huerta, launched a rebellion when Obregón designated Plutarco Elías Calles as his successor.
 De la Huerta garnered support by many revolutionaries who were opposed to Obregón's apparent emulation of Porfirio Díaz's example.
 Obregón returned to the battlefield and defeated the rebellion.
-In his victory, he was aided by the United States with arms and 17 U.S. planes that bombed de la Huerta's supporters.
+In his victory, he was aided by the United States with arms and planes that bombed de la Huerta's supporters.

 In 1924, Obregón's fellow Northern revolutionary general and hand-picked successor, Plutarco Elías Calles, was elected president.
 Although Obregón ostensibly retired to Sonora, he remained influential under Calles.
 Calles pushed through constitutional reform to again make re-election possible, but not continuously.
 Obregón won the 1928 election.
 Before beginning his second term however, he was assassinated by José de León Toral during the Cristero War.
-His assassination precipitated a political crisis in the country, ultimately leading to Calles founding the National Revolutionary Party, later renamed the Institutional Revolutionary Party, that would hold the presidency of Mexico continuously until 2000.
+Obregón's political legacy is that of pragmatic centrism, allying with various factions of the revolution to accomplish his goals, with one historian describing him as "Álvaro Obregón stood out as the organizer, the peacemaker, the unifier."
+His assassination precipitated a political crisis in the country, ultimately leading to Calles founding the National Revolutionary Party, later renamed the Institutional Revolutionary Party, which would dominate Mexican politics throughout the 20th century.